prysmaticlabs/documentation/docs/configure-prysm/sync-from-a-checkpoint.md

 :::info

-Installing `prysmctl` via `prysm.sh`, or downloading it from prysm's github release page, will be possible in an upcoming stable release.
+Installing `prysmctl` via `prysm.sh`, or downloading it from Prysm's GitHub release page, will be possible in an upcoming stable release.

 :::